KnightNight101/Komodo_Hackathon/README.md

 # Komodo - Hackathon

-## Project Spec
-Initially, this project is a 2 week project, with the possibility of another week depending on outcomes of the hackathon.
-The project is based on ‘best-effort’ - we do not expect you to commit to a specific number of hours, but we do hope you use the opportunity to show what you can do.

-This is a remote-working project (apart from the 2 days at the hackathon itself).
-If you are unable to attend the hackathon, please let us know so we can prepare for the event appropriately.
-If you are able to attend, we will pay for travel fares.

 ## Project
 We will be working towards an ‘energy flexibility calculator’ in the hackathon.
-The basic idea is to show how much carbon savings can be made using energy storage assets.
+The basic idea is to show how much carbon savings can be made using energy storage assets or by shifting job processing at data centres.

-The first week (24th-28th March), will be about examining the data and preparing some simple jupyter notebooks (or similar) for us to be able to access and manipulate on the day.
-We would like you to have a look through the data that has been shared below, and share ideas, insights or interesting things you find - in particular around energy storage, carbon emissions and renewable energy.

-The second week will consist of the hackathon Mon-Tues (if you can attend) and then round up and completing any work that has been started during those first two days.

-If there is a third week, it will be building on the work completed either on the backend calculations or in the data visualisations.
 ## Things to Think about

 Some of the most common problems Tech Zero companies have told us about are: